ChuckJonas/wtfapex/README.md

 # What the f*ck Apex?

-A list of things that make Salesforce Apex developers hate their lives.
+> A list of funny and tricky Apex examples

 Inspired by [wtfjs](https://github.com/denysdovhan/wtfjs)